poline3939/poline3939.github.io/_pages/terms.md

 <br>

 * Reviewer
-  - International Conference on Learning Representations (ICLR);
+  - The International Conference on Learning Representations (ICLR);
   - IEEE Signal Processing Letter;
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;